Guselkumab (Tremfya)

 Dosage and Administration

-Tremfya is intended for use under the guidance and supervision of a physician.
-Tremfya may be administered by a health care professional, or a person may self-inject after proper training in subcutaneous injection technique.
+Subcutaneous injection of Tremfya may be administered by a health care professional, or a person may self-inject after proper training in subcutaneous injection technique.
+Tremfya solution for intravenous infusion must be diluted, prepared, and infused by a healthcare professional using aseptic technique.

 Psoriatic arthritis (PsA)

-The recommended dose is 100 mg at Week 0, Week 4, and every 8 weeks thereafter.
+The recommended dose is 100 mg administered as a subcutaneous injection at Week 0, Week 4, and every 8 weeks thereafter.
 May be administered alone or in combination with a conventional disease-modifying antirheumatic drug (cDMARD) (e.g., methotrexate).

 Experimental, Investigational, or Unproven